Hieromon/AutoConnect/mkdocs/adothers.md

 You can adjust the AutoConnect behave at run-time using [AutoConnectConfig](apiconfig.md).
 AutoConnectConfig is a class that has only AutoConnect configuration settings.
-You define the behavior of AutoConnect using AutoConnectConfig member variables and give it to AutoConnect via the [AutoConnect::config](api.md#config) function.
+You direct the behavior of AutoConnect using AutoConnectConfig member variables and give it to AutoConnect via the [AutoConnect::config](api.md#config) function.
 This allows Sketch controls the following:

 - [Built-in OTA update](#built-in-ota-update-feature)
 - [Debug print](#debug-print)